omkarbhoite25/Omkar/index.md

 You can use the [editor on GitHub](https://github.com/omkarbhoite25/Omkar/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-<p style="font-family :times new roman;font-size:15px>"Hello !!! everyone I'm Omkar and I am a Instrumentation & Control Engineer.
-Let's explore my world of engineering. </p>
+<html><p style="font-family :times new roman;font-size:15px>"Hello !!! everyone I'm Omkar and I am a Instrumentation & Control Engineer.
+Let's explore my world of engineering. </p></html>

 ### Markdown
 _Times new roman_